 This is a versatile and easy dough that helps rid us of the myth that making biscuits is a time consuming and complicated process.
 Now go throw out your Bisquick and canned biscuits.

-- 2 Cups Self Rising Flour – King Arthur Preferred
+- 2 Cups Self Rising Flour – White Lily preferred

 - 1/4 Teaspoon Sea Salt